 My starter pack set me back 18,000 COP ($6.25).
 The SIM card cost 3,000 COP, plus 15,000 COP in credit.
 I chose a plan which included 500MB to use within a week, plus free use of WhatsApp (including WhatsApp calls), Facebook, and Twitter.

 There’s an upgraded version of this plan, costing 20,000 COP for 2GB to use within 15 days.
 These plans have no airtime or text messages included, but I didn’t miss them at all.

 In fact, apparently even locals don’t miss airtime.
 Many Colombians don’t make calls from their phones at all, using them mostly for data, or for people to ring them.

 Around the country, many people set up informal call centers, in which they sell calls by the minute.
 They usually have three phones, one for each network.
 Whenever locals need to call, they just go to these “call centers” – and so can you, should you need to!

 However, if you do want your own airtime, Claro offers a vast number of other packages to choose from.

 You can add credit to your account in any Oxxo (for all carriers, not just Claro), convenience store, or supermarket.
 Just go in and ask.

 Coverage and Data Speeds

-Claro boasts LTE in a third of the country, hoping to reach 100% coverage by 2018.
-I found myself on HSPA+ most of the time, although I did get LTE on occasion in Bogotá.
-In fairness, HSPA+ was so reliable that I didn’t get a chance to miss LTE.
+Claro boasts LTE coverage throughout much of the country.
+Even when I found myself on HSPA+, though, it was so reliable that I didn’t get a chance to miss LTE.

-There was only one exception: in Cartagena, service was disrupted by the occasional thunderstorm.
+Coverage and speeds were good in Bogotá, Medellín, and Cartagena de Indias.
+The only problems I had were during the occasional thunderstorm in Cartagena, where service was disrupted for a while.
 I expected it though, since I knew I was cutting it close to the start of rainy season (which I’ve had problems with in the past.)